freedomFu/freedomfu.github.io/index.md

 ✨ In life, I prefer to engage in some gentle exercises, such as health-preserving basketball, yoga, strength training, jogging, reading, and listening to the same piece of music repeatedly.
 I also occasionally play single-player games.

-🧗 Leaving behind a memory, after being tempered by scientific research, I feel that I am more suitable for work.
+🧗 Leaving behind a memory, after being tempered by scientific research, I feel that I am more suitable for work (leaving academic).

 ## Research Interests